Here’s a short list of things I found strange but now can barely remember any other way:

 - Wash gloves (not wash cloths) are useful.
 At first I thought it was dumb to use a wash cloth that your hand fits into like a glove, a gant de toilette in French, instead of a square wash cloth, but now I wonder how I could have lived without one.

 - Volets have a purpose.
 We don’t use these shutters called volets in France like an American would use shutters.
 In the U.S., shutters are more decorative, but in France, just about everyone closes the volets at night and opens them in the morning — for security, privacy and to regulate temperature.
-They can actually look like wooden shutters, be automatic or you can manually lower the window covering with a rod inside.
+They can actually look like wooden shutters, and can be either automatic or you can manually lower the window covering with a rod inside.
 When I first arrived, houses all looked like they were bracing for a hurricane after about 6 p.m. every night, but I’ve come to realize that volets do have a purpose.

 - No butter with bread.
 When dining out, a basket of French bread isn’t served with butter.
 At first I thought it was strange, but it actually makes you appreciate the bread more!